Raising ducks for eggs is no more difficult than raising chickens for the same reason – in fact, it might just be far more accessible.

 How Many Ducks Do You Need To Raise Them For Eggs

-Keeping at least three ducks at a time, but preferably five or six, is a good ratio for proper socialization.
+Keeping at least three ducks at a time, but preferably five or six is a good ratio for proper socialization.

 Is It Difficult To Raise Ducks For Eggs?

-There is a very simple and short answer to that question … no. Ducks are as easy to raise as chickens, if not more accessible.
+There is a straightforward and short answer to that question … no. Ducks are as easy to raise as chickens, if not more accessible.

-Many folks interested in raising their own egg birds often opt for chickens from the start because they are a more traditional choice for not only eggs, but meat as well.
+Many folks interested in raising their egg birds often opt for chickens from the start because they are a more traditional choice for eggs and meat.